aws-samples/aws-online-data-migration-workshop/module3/README.md

 appliance).
 The AWS DataSync agent will then read directly from the NFS server (not the NFS client) and transfer the data to your **Target-S3-Bucket**

-1. Using the Chrome icon on the desktop, log into your AWS Account
+1. Using the Chrome icon on the Windows EC2 instance desktop, log into your AWS Account using Chrome

-2. From your existing remote desktop session to the Windows EC2, open a chrome session or use an existing one to the AWS console, at the top of the screen, click **Services** and type & select **DataSync**
+2. From the chrome session, in the AWS console, at the top of the screen, click **Services** and type & select **DataSync**

     -   Select **Get Started**